 A provision that would have barred students with more than 110 units from receiving a fee waiver was amended out of the bill amid complaints that it placed an unfair burden on students who couldn’t always get into the classes they needed.
 Because budget cuts eliminated many course sections, some students enrolled in whatever was available while waiting for a spot in a required course.

 Earlier this week, Chancellor Scott reported that since the 2008-09 academic year, budget cuts triggered what he called “an historic 17 percent drop in enrollment” at community colleges.
 That’s more than 485,000 students.
 “Over the past three years we’ve lost more students than are enrolled at all California State university campuses combined,” said Scott.
 He warned that if Proposition 30, the governor’s ballot initiative to raise taxes, doesn’t pass, community colleges could lose another $338 million in addition to the $805 million already cut from the system.
 “All the leading economic researchers say California needs more college-educated workers, but we as a state have not made higher education the priority it needs to be.
 We’re heading in the wrong direction.”

 The Student Success Act would deliver a significant financial benefit to students and the state for improving completion rates.
 The Campaign for College Opportunity’s Dow said a cost analysis by the community college system found that just saving one unit from students seeking a degree or certificate who have to take classes they don’t need would save $7.5 million a year and open up space for 4,000 more students.
 “That’s not chump change,” said Dow, adding that it’s a conservative estimate.

-Filed under: College Completion, College Enrollment, Community Colleges, Jerry Brown, Legislature, Bills, Reporting & Analysis · Tags: California Community Colleges, Gov. Jerry Brown, Sen. Alan Lowenthal, Student Success Task Force
+Filed under: California Colleges, College Completion, College Enrollment, Community Colleges, Jerry Brown, Legislature, Bills, Reporting & Analysis · Tags: Alan Lowenthal, Community Colleges, Jerry Brown, Student Success Task Force